If you’re like most of our clients, you understand teamwork is necessary for victory.

 Even small differences between two cases, although they may seem insignificant, can lead to vastly different outcomes.
 But as an attorney who has practiced immigration law for over 20 years and helped immigrants from almost 100 countries, I’ve been fortunate to handle a wide range of legal challenges involving immigrant visas, permanent residency, citizenship, and deportation issues.

 Coupled with my training at Harvard Law School, I’ve learned good lawyering requires not only perseverance but also purposefulness, not only compassion but also commitment.
 Based on these experiences, even though I have not handled a case exactly like yours, I am confident if I can perceive legal options to win your case, I can structure solutions to improve your chances for immigration success.

 For many clients, the biggest fear is “Who Should I Trust?”
 The fear is real.
 I’ve heard too many stories of immigrants who were ripped off by scammers and dishonest paralegals, notarios, and lawyers.

 So I took action into my own hands.
 I wrote a short guide on how to spot and prevent the most common types of immigrant fraud before you or your loved ones become the next victims of such con artists.
-You can get instant access by simply entering your name and email address below.
+You can get instant access by simply clicking this link and entering your name and email address.

 Before you go, as an added token of my appreciation that you have read this far, when you download my E-book, you’ll get access to my newsletter where I share information which cannot be found on my blog or website.
 (Rest assured that I won’t try to sell you anything, and you can unsubscribe at any time.)